dierk-bentpiening/excel2json/README.md

 `resultjson = convert2json("XLSX/test3.xlsx", "test.txt", "test.json", "Tabelle1")`

 **Usage Standalone:**

 `usage: excel2json.run [-h] --input INPUT --outputjson OUTPUTJSON --outputtxt OUTPUTTXT --sheetname SHEETNAME`

+***Usage in Batch mode:**

+Runs Batch Converting on all xlsx Files in the folder XLSX/ with the first Sheet of the file.

+`./excel2json.run -bp XLSX/`

+Runs Batch Converting on all xlsx Files in the folder XLSX/ with the sheet with the name "Sheet1".

+`./excel2json.run -bp XLSX/ -sn Sheet1`